Skip to main content

 How to request an ASB case review

-To request an ASB case review, you need to provide details of 3 separate incidents of ASB that you have reported, or the names of 5 other people who have reported the same incident and your name and contact details.
+To request an ASB case review, you need to provide details of 3 separate incidents of ASB you've reported, or the names of 5 other people who have reported the same incident, along with your name and contact details.

 Complete an ASB case review request (formerly known as Community Trigger)